Category intelligence brief

 Do research robots work with voice assistants?

-Some research robots integrate with voice assistant platforms including Vocaloid Vocal Synthesizer (CV-4Cβ voicebank), Speech Recognition, Multilingual Text-to-Speech (2 speakers), Optional Voice Interaction Kit with voice wake-up and speech control, DeepSeek, Doubao.
+Some research robots integrate with voice assistant platforms including Vocaloid Vocal Synthesizer (CV-4Cβ voicebank), Speech Recognition, Multilingual Text-to-Speech (2 speakers), Optional Voice Interaction Kit with voice wake-up and speech control, Voice interaction via array microphones and speakers, DeepSeek, Doubao.
 Voice integration enables hands-free control, status updates, and interaction with your broader smart home ecosystem.
 Not all models support voice assistants — check individual robot pages for specific compatibility details.

 Buying & Getting Started